chrishoermann/zod-prisma-types/Readme.md

 - Imports are now generally handled at field level except for model validators.
 This enables the generator to add the custom validation logic on input type level like `whereUnique` inputs.
 If you have used custom imports in v2.x.x you should change the syntax to the new one.
 Please read the [custom imports](#custom-imports) section for more information.
 - `validateWhereUniqueInputs` is now `true` by default

-## Known issues<!-- omit from toc -->
+## Known issues and Limitations<!-- omit from toc -->

-> Since `zod version 3.21.2` some schemas throw a typescript error.
+> - Since `zod version 3.21.2` some schemas throw a typescript error.
 Please use `zod version 3.21.1` until this issue is resolved.
 Feel free to also add some weight to the [zod issue on github](https://github.com/colinhacks/zod/issues/2184).
 Since `zod-prisma-type version 3.1.0` you can also use `useTypeAssertions = true` in the generator config to override the type system.
 Use this option at your own risk.
 See [useTypeAssertions](#usetypeassertions) for more information.
+> - Lowercase model names will result in Errors and duplicate schema names in the generated schemas.
+Please use uppercase model names and prismas `@@map()` directive when using lowercase table names in the datebase to avoid this issue.
+> - The `satisfies` operator: As some people have pointed out the `input` and `output` schemas and some of the `relation` schemas are typed as `z.ZodType<myType>`.
+This is required by zod for recursice types to work properly as [stated in the docs](https://zod.dev/?id=recursive-types).
+This has the downside that some zod methods like `.merge()`, `.omit()`, etc. are not available on these types.

 ## Table of contents<!-- omit from toc -->